 Create a system to organize your ideas.

 Creative people can have trouble trying to stay organized.
+Being organized will help you start writing songs.
 Here is a suggestion to help you compile your ideas.

 - Get a large box and pile in every matchbook cover, every bar napkin, every scrap of paper, everything on which you ever scribbled a scrap of lyric or an idea.